shippy6969/sign-in-canada_authenti-canada/en/maintenance.md

-The Sign In Canada team will be deploying a new release of the Sign In Canada platform [Release 1.2.147](https://github.com/sign-in-canada/Acceptance-Platform/releases/tag/v1.2.147) to the to the Production environment.
+The Sign In Canada team will be deploying a new release of the Sign In Canada platform [Release 1.2.147](https://github.com/sign-in-canada/Acceptance-Platform/releases/tag/v1.2.147) to the Production environment.
 The installation is scheduled for 4AM and is expected to result in an outage of approximately 30 minutes.